Daniel's

 In the third year of the reign of Jehoiakim king of Judah, Nebuchadnezzar king of Babylon came to Jerusalem and besieged it.
 The Lord gave Jehoiakim king of Judah into his hand, along with some of the vessels of the house of God; and he brought them to the land of Shinar, to the house of his god, and he brought the vessels into the treasury of his god.
 Then the king ordered Ashpenaz, the chief of his officials, to bring in some of the sons of Israel, including some of the royal family and of the nobles, youths in whom was no defect, who were good-looking, showing intelligence in every branch of wisdom, endowed with understanding and discerning knowledge, and who had ability for serving in the king's court; and he ordered him to teach them the literature and language of the Chaldeans.

-From II Kings 24:21, we learn that Jehoiakim, the king of Judah, was subjugated by Nebuchadnezzar and had been serving him.
-However, after three years, Jehoiakim rebelled.
-This launched Nebuchadnezzar's first campaign to come to Jerusalem and lay siege to it.
-After taking the city, Nebuchadnezzar decided to take captives of the brightest and best of the youth of the Jews and bring them to Babylon to serve him.
-Thus, in the sovereign plan of God, the stage was set for one of God's greatest saints, Daniel, to put an indelible mark on human history ... impacting the Babylonian, Persian and Medo-Persian empires.
-Daniel's life and writing would impact the Jewish people as well and, ultimately, every child of God ... all the way down to our present day.
-God is a great God.
-His ways are higher than the heavens and his purposes are beyond finding out ... mysterious ... and wonderful.
-You and I can trust him in our darkest hours.
-He rules over the affairs of men.
-He is in control.
-He takes care of his own.
-As you have it in Isaiah 55:8-9:
+From II Kings 24:21, we learn that Jehoiakim, king of Judah, had been serving Nebuchadnezzar for three years.
+However, Jehoiakim rebelled ... causing Nebuchadnezzar to come once again to Jerusalem and lay siege to it.
+After successfully conquering the city, Nebuchadnezzar decided to take captives of the brightest and best of the youth of the Jews and bring them back to Babylon.
+Thus, in the sovereign plan of God, the stage was set for Daniel, one of God's greatest saints, to put an indelible mark on the history of the Babylonian, Persian and Medo-Persian empires.
+Daniel's life and writings would impact the Jewish people as well and, ultimately, every child of God all the way down to our present day.
+Among of the great lessons learned from Daniel's book are: the true and living God is sovereign over all; His ways are higher than the heavens and his purposes, beyond finding out; He is both mysterious and wonderful.
+As we have it in Isaiah 55:8-9,

 'For My thoughts are not your thoughts, nor are your ways My ways,' declares the LORD.
 'For as the heavens are higher than the earth, so are My ways higher than your ways and My thoughts than your thoughts.'